-The Compensation Committee strives to provide our Named Executive Officers with a compensation package that balances short term and long term compensation.
-We believe that our current executive compensation program, consisting of a mix of base salary, retirement contributions, annual performance-based cash incentive awards and both performance-based and annual service-based grants of equity (i) provides a predictable and transparent structure for executive compensation, (ii) provides a significant percentage of a Named Executive Officer's compensation through variable performance-based vehicles, and (iii) attracts, retains and motivates our Named Executive Officers.
+The Compensation Committee strives to provide our Named Executive Officers with a compensation package that balances short-term and long-term compensation.
+We believe that our current executive compensation program, consisting of a mix of base salary, retirement contributions, annual performance-based cash incentive awards and both performance-based and annual service-based grants of equity, (i) provides a predictable and transparent structure for executive compensation, (ii) provides a significant percentage of a Named Executive Officer's compensation through variable performance-based vehicles, and (iii) attracts, retains and motivates our Named Executive Officers.

-In determining the compensation of our Named Executive Officers, the Compensation Committee uses the following specific compensation elements, which it believes support our compensation objectives outlined below.
+In determining the compensation of our Named Executive Officers, the Compensation Committee uses the following specific compensation elements, which it believes support our compensation objectives.

-Comp ensation Obj ectives Compensation Element Description Reward Performance Attract and Retain Align with Shareholders Base Salary Fixed level of compensation ✓ Annual Variable Cash Incentive Awards Performance-based cash incentives rewards Company and individual performance ✓ √ ✓ Time-Vesting Restricted Stock or Restricted Stock Units Long-term equity award, with three-year vesting ✓ ✓ Performance- and Time-Vesting Restricted Stock Rewards Company performance; new awards with three-year vesting, in addition to performance criteria ✓ ✓ ✓ Stock Options Rewards Company performance above a threshold.
-For example, our CEO's sole annual equity award is in the form of stock options. ✓ ✓ ✓ Health, Welfare & Retirement Plans 401(k) Savings Plan Employee Stock Purchase Plan Deferred Compensation Plan √ √ √ ✓ Stock Ownership Guidelines, Anti- Hedging Policy, Anti-Pledging Policy and Claw-Back Policy Compensation risk mitigators ✓
+Comp ensation Obj ectives Compensation Element Description Reward Performance Attract and Retain Align with Shareholders Base Salary Fixed level of compensation ✓ Annual Variable Cash Incentive Awards Performance-based cash incentives rewards Company and individual performance ✓ ✓ ✓ Time-Vesting Restricted Stock or Restricted Stock Units Long-term equity award, with three-year vesting ✓ ✓ Performance- and Time-Vesting Restricted Stock Rewards Company performance; new awards with three-year vesting, in addition to performance criteria ✓ ✓ ✓ Stock Options Rewards Company performance above a threshold ✓ ✓ ✓ Health, Welfare & Retirement Plans 401(k) Savings Plan Employee Stock Purchase Plan Deferred Compensation Plan Executive Severance Plan √ √ √ ✓ Stock Ownership Guidelines, Anti- Hedging Policy, Anti-Pledging Policy and Claw-Back Policy Compensation risk mitigators ✓

-The Compensation Committee determines the amounts of each element and the aggregate compensation for our Named Executive Officers, without using any specific formula or attempting to satisfy any specific ratio for compensation among our Named Executive Officers; however, the differences in the aggregate compensation between our CEO and our other Named Executive Officers reflect the individual responsibilities with respect to their respective positions, experience in the applicable role and experience in the wholesale distribution industry.
+The Compensation Committee determines the amounts of each element and the aggregate compensation for our Named Executive Officers, without using any specific formula or attempting to satisfy any specific ratio for compensation among our Named Executive Officers; however, the differences in the aggregate compensation between our CEO and our other Named Executive Officers are intended to reflect the individual responsibilities with respect to their respective positions, experience in the applicable role and experience in our industry.